 Affiliations are provided for identification purposes.
 Commissioners are serving in their personal capacities.

-About the Commission: The Blue Ribbon Commission on Pennsylvania’s Election Security is an independent, non-partisan commission studying Pennsylvania’s election cybersecurity, hosted by the University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber).
-We are grateful for the generous support of The Heinz Endowments and the Charles H. Spang Fund of The Pittsburgh Foundation and for collaboration between Pitt Cyber, Carnegie Mellon’s Software Engineering Institute CERT Division, and Verified Voting.
+About the Commission: The Blue Ribbon Commission on Pennsylvania’s Election Security is an independent, bipartisan commission studying Pennsylvania’s election cybersecurity, hosted by the University of Pittsburgh Institute for Cyber Law, Policy, and Security (Pitt Cyber).
+We are grateful for the generous support of The Heinz Endowments and the Charles H. Spang Fund of The Pittsburgh Foundation.
+Pitt Cyber and the commission are grateful for the partnership of Verified Voting and for technical advice from Carnegie Mellon’s Software Engineering Institute CERT Division.